spotinst/terraform-provider-spotinst/docs/resources/ocean_aws_launch_spec.md

       * `cpu_per_unit` - (Optional) Optionally configure the number of CPUs to allocate for each headroom unit.
 CPUs are denoted in millicores, where 1000 millicores = 1 vCPU.
       * `gpu_per_unit` - (Optional) Optionally configure the number of GPUS to allocate for each headroom unit.
       * `memory_per_unit` - (Optional) Optionally configure the amount of memory (MiB) to allocate for each headroom unit.
+* `scheduling_shutdown_hours` - (Optional) Used to specify times that the nodes in the virtual node group will be taken down.
+    * `time_windows` - (Required ) The times that the shutdown hours will apply.
+    * `is_enabled` - (Optional) Flag to enable or disable the shutdown hours mechanism.
+When False, the mechanism is deactivated, and the virtual node group remains in its current state.

 <a id="update-policy"></a>
 ## Update Policy